-On the radio on my way to work I heard another advert encouraging people to be cyber aware; to be concerned about malware and not to bow down to ransomware attacks.
+On the radio this morning (TalkSport if you’re asking!)
+I heard another advert reminding individuals to be cyber aware; to be concerned of malware, to not bow down to ransomware attacks.
+Great news, everyone is becoming more cyber aware, even Alan Brazil (in his Scottish twang) was talking about it.
 The industry’s mission to educate everyone is taking shape.
-And then, I read an article about the most commonly used passwords of 2016, and of course, there’s some enormous issues….
+And then, you walk into work and read an article about the most common passwords of 2019, and of course, there’s some massive issues….

-Individuals aren’t completely at fault as the websites involved should also be accountable.
-It is their responsibility is to make it as difficult as possible for hackers to access data on their systems.
-They can make their infrastructure more robust, their defences better at dealing with attacks but they should also enforce more complex password policies.
-Yes the companies involved in data breaches are held accountable.
-They are fined, exposed in the media and soon, when GDPR pops up, they are going to be regulated more and more.
+As mentioned within the article, the whole fault can’t be put at the feet of the individual, but the websites involved should also be accountable.
+Their responsibility is to make it as difficult as possible for hackers to access their data.
+They can make their infrastructure more robust, their defences better to deal with attacks but they should also enforce more complex password policies.
+Yes, the companies involved in data breaches are held accountable, they are fined and exposed in the media.
 Surely it would be better for all companies to enforce strong password best practice, then, if hackers do get in, maybe it would be slightly more difficult for them to get into customer accounts.